RakhithJK/Mailu-Mailu-wiki/Frequently-Asked-Questions.md

 # Can a user mailbox forward to multiple destinations

 No, not for now.
 If you need a mailbox to forward to multiple destinations, either set an alias that redirects to these destinations and include a mailbox in the target emails, or setup an alias in the mailbox automatic forward.
 Issue #34 is open about this.

+# I am running CoreOS and Freeposte.io does not seem to work properly

+CoreOS does not come with the latest Docker API (written in october 2016), you can either select another operating system or upgrade to the ``alpha`` release that meets our requirements.